mistersingh179/bw-dashboard/README.md

 - value can be taken from the browser
 - add it as a header with key `cookie` & value of `next-auth.session-token=81f3db43-b3fb-4a85-8507-bee316db9ae2`

+## Pending - background job strategy
+- add bullmq and deploy app to aws
+- ass sqs consumer and deploy app to aws
+- use defer.run

 ## Pending backlog

 ## Pending – Next Up
+- run jobs on cloud
+- dashboard api for auctions, impressions & revenue count
+- dashboard api for auctions, impressions & revenue change over yesterday
+- dashboard chart api for auctions, impressions & revenue chart
+- founders shop page to log in as customers & troubleshoot
+- generate fp in front-end script
+- rate limit on ip, fp, userid, enduser-cuid

 ## Pending Tasks
-- build dashboard api & pages
-- add page for founders to log in as customer & troubleshoot
-- revisit indexes after doing pacing
 - see impact of allowing `{...req.body}` in update. can userId be provided to update wrong user, fix it if so.
 - extend NextAuth user with the date fields
 - move constants to be per user in to its own table, add approve to it & onlyFounders middleware